anujdevsingh/raostudios_portfolio-/RAZORPAY_SETUP.md

 # Razorpay Integration Setup Guide

 ## Overview
-Your Flask application has been successfully migrated from PayU to Razorpay payment gateway.
 This guide will help you set up Razorpay for your Rao Studios portfolio application.

 ## Prerequisites
 - Razorpay merchant account